 If someone at your worksite can tell you how to carry out the work you do, organises how you spend your time, or can move you on to a different task (whether they actually do it or not), it likely means that you work under SDC and therefore are not classed as self-employed and can’t register for the scheme.

-At Danbro, we ask a series of simple questions that will determine if you would be classed as self-employed.
-These are defined by HMRC, and will, therefore, determine your eligibility for CIS.
+At Danbro, we ask a series of simple questions that will determine if you would be classed as self-employed, as defined by HMRC, and therefore eligible for CIS.

 5. Are you already on an assignment that isn’t under CIS?

 If you’ve already started a contract through an umbrella company, you’ll be classed as employed by that company.
-This means you’d fail the self-employment test for that particular assignment.
+This means you would fail the self-employment test for that particular assignment.
 However, once it has ended, you may be able to switch to CIS for your next assignment providing you qualify.

 6. Which company do you want to use to facilitate your payments?